-A new computer modeling work, led by Thomas Knutson of Princeton University (New Jersey), links global warming with the intensity of future hurricanes.
-Of course, this study is not the first to predict this kind of consequence in case of increase of greenhouse gases in the atmosphere.
+New computer modeling work, led by Thomas Knutson of Princeton University (New Jersey), is making the link between global warming and the intensity of future hurricanes.
+Of course, this study is not the first to predict this kind of consequence in the event of an increase in greenhouse gases in the atmosphere.

-Nevertheless, these latest results, published in the Journal of Climate, are based on different models of climate change developed in laboratories around the world.
-And whatever the theories adopted, the 1300 simulations revealed the same underlying trend: more and more powerful hurricanes.
-In 2080, the warmer oceans will thus generate climatic phenomena that have never been recorded before, with strong winds and heavy rainfall.
-Although the risks of particularly destructive tropical storms are higher, the data can not predict if their frequency will increase or decrease, because many parameters are involved.
-It will be some time before climatologists lead to more accurate forecasts.
+However, these latest results, published in the Journal of Climate, are based on different models of climate change developed in laboratories around the world.
+And whatever theories adopted, the 1300 simulations revealed the same underlying trend: increasingly powerful hurricanes.
+In 2080, the oceans, which have become warmer, will generate climatic phenomena that have never been recorded before, with strong winds and significant precipitation.
+While the risks of particularly destructive tropical storms are higher, the data cannot predict whether their frequency will increase or decrease, because so many parameters are involved.
+It will take some time before climatologists arrive at more precise forecasts.

 NYT 30 / 09 / 04 (Global warming is expected to raise hurricane intensity)